How to create a personal email address

 Getting a personal email address with your domain is a great way to add personality to your communications.
 You can set yourself apart from the crowds of people using free email services – or just make yourself look ultra-professional when emailing clients or applying for jobs.

-How to make a personal email address
+How to create a personal email address